 I later read those words of God: “So how can this matter be resolved?
-You should implore God often, that you not fall into temptation, and that you not be deceived by Satan.
-In this evil age, in this age infested by unclean spirits and devils, you should pray that God’s kindness and protection will often be with you, that He looks after you and protects you, so that your heart does not leave Him and you strive to be able to worship Him honestly and with all your heart and spirit” (The Word, Vol. 3.
+People should implore God frequently so that they do not fall into temptation and succumb to Satan’s deceptions.
+In this evil time, in this age infested by devils, you should pray that God’s kindness and protection will be with you often, and that He looks after you and protects you, so that your heart does not leave Him and you strive to be able to worship Him honestly and with all your heart and spirit” (The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Belief in God Must Begin With Seeing Through the Evil Trends of the World”).

 God’s word helped me to realize that this Satan-dominated world is absolutely full of seduction and temptations.
 Taken in combination with the fact that we have been thoroughly corrupted by Satan and are far too vain, we humans are easily tempted to follow Satan’s evil trends, placing great importance on clothing and luxurious indulgences.
 As a result, we are duped and tormented by Satan.
 If we want to distance ourselves from these evil trends, we must quiet ourselves before God, rely upon and look up to God and pray to God for guidance and protection.
 Especially when confronted with Satan’s temptations, we must earnestly pray to God, asking that He protect our hearts so that we do not suffer Satan’s seduction, and remain unfettered and not bound by our corrupt dispositions, allowing us to consciously abandon our vanity and distance ourselves from all evil trends.
 After I had found a path of practice through God’s words, I prayed to God saying, “Dear God, I now know that because of excessive vanity, I would often involuntarily fall prey to Satan’s evil trends and social competition.
 I ask that You protect me so that I may distance myself from Satan’s torments.
 I am willing to rely upon You to practice the truth.”